maximilianluc/LSSVM-TNKF/README.md

-# LSSVM-TNKF

-(Least Squares Support Vector Machines - Tensor Network Kalman Filter)
+# Least Squares Support Vector Machines - Tensor Network Kalman Filter

-Recursive tensor network Bayesian learning of large-Scale LSSVMs.
-In this repository, the TNKF implementations on five datasets are stored.
+This repository contains the code for the paper: "Tensor Network Kalman Filtering for Large-Scale LSSVMs" There are five TNKF implementations on different datasets.

+Note: The datasets are not all my own work, please credit/cite the respective people and institutions for these!